abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 like all views and opinions, “It’s not a sure thing,” then we may likely feel ashamed or uncomfortable.
-But if we keep this notion of uncertainty with all that we do and say then when we do make a mistake—an honest mistake—based on some assumption rather than a deliberate lie, then it’s not so much of a problem.
+But if we keep this notion of uncertainty with all that we do and say then when we do make a mistake—an honest mistake, based on some assumption rather than a deliberate lie—then it’s not so much of a problem.
 It’s uncertain, and we don’t need to take it personally, thinking that *I’m such an awful person, I never get it right, I should have known better.* When we hold our thoughts and words